All Episodes

 No, they had towels over their heads.

-He was Checking out of a hotel and he couldn't get his suitcase closed.
+He was checking out of a hotel and he couldn't get his suitcase closed.

-Somebody called a bellman.
+Somebody called a Bellman.

 What's the problem?

-He said, Your towels are too thick stealing towels from the family.
+He said, your towels are too thick.

 Ah, geez.

-That was those are people from uh from a bygone era.
+Those are people from a bygone era.

-So uh I I had to tell that little story just because uh Yogi was such a everything you thought he would be if you ever had a chance to meet him, that's what he would be.
+So I had to tell that little story just because Yogi was such everything you thought he would be if you ever had a chance to meet him.

-Uh, ladies and gentlemen, as you know, the Pope is here.
+Ladies and gentlemen, as you know, the Pope is here.

-I don't know if you've saw this.
+I don't know if you saw this.

 Now, what it might actually be is that the Pope was early.

-The White House is a hey, hey, we're not we didn't do anything wrong here.
+The White House is a, hey, hey, we're not, we didn't do anything wrong here.

 The Pope's plane was early.